kaaproject/kaa-rfcs/0019/README.md

         {
             "name":"endpointId",
             "type": "string",
-            "doc":"Identifier of the endpoint, on behalf of which metadata is requested" }
+            "doc":"Identifier of the endpoint, on behalf of which metadata keys are requested" }
     ]
 }
 ```

-### Endpoint metadata keys response
+### Endpoint metadata keys get response

-*Endpoint metadata keys get response* message MUST be sent by the repository in response to [Endpoint metadata keys get request message](#endpoint-metadata-keys-request).
+*Endpoint metadata keys get response* message MUST be sent by the repository in response to [Endpoint metadata keys get request message](#endpoint-metadata-keys-get-request).
 Repository MUST publish endpoint metadata keys get response message to the subject provided in the NATS `replyTo` field of the request.

 Endpoint metadata keys get response message payload MUST be an Avro-encoded object with the following schema ([0019-endpoint-metadata-keys-get-response.avsc](./0019-endpoint-metadata-keys-get-response.avsc)):